 Someone else can write it if you're unable to.
 Sign it if you can (again, someone else can do this while you're present if you can't), and date it.
 A witness should sign and date it too.

 An advance decision can also be made verbally, eg, to your doctor, but this is more risky, so it's best to put it in writing if you can.
 Store it safely, and ensure your relatives, close friends and doctor know about it.
-If it refuses life-sustaining treatment, your advance decision must be in writing and signed with a witness.
+If it refuses life-sustaining treatment, your advance decision must be in writing, be signed with a witness and must include a statement that the advance decision is to apply to the specific treatment ‘even if life is at risk as a result’.

 This only applies in England and Wales, so isn't legally binding in Scotland or Northern Ireland, though should still be taken into account by medical professionals.
 See the Age UK website for full info.
 Don't confuse an advance decision with a Lasting Power of Attorney - see above for more info.